edriggers/zeppelin-notebooks/README.md

 1. Run docker on your computer.
 2. In the docker Advanced Preferences, set memory to 12GB.
 3. Start the Splice Machine docker container with this command:
-   `docker run -ti --hostname localhost -p 8080:8080 -p 1527:1527 -p 4040:4040 -p 8088:8088 splicemachine/standalone:latest`
+   `docker run -ti  --sysctl net.ipv6.conf.all.disable_ipv6=1  --name spliceserver  --hostname localhost  -p 1527:1527 -p 4040:4040 -p 7078:7078  -p 8080:8080 -p 8090:8090 -p 8091:8091  splicemachine/standalone:latest`
 4. Once the container starts, you'll see a command prompt.
 Issue these commands in sequence:
    ```
-   cd splice-training
+   ./start-spark-master.sh
+   ./start-spark-slave.sh
    ./start-splice.sh
    ./start-zeppelin.sh
-   ./sqlshell.sh
    ```

    Note that the `./start-splice.sh` step will take a couple minutes, and you may see a sequence of warnings displayed; you can ignore these messages while the various services are starting up:
    `Ncat: Cannot assign requested address.`

+   The `./start-zeppelin.sh` step will also display some warning messages that you can ignore.

-5. You can then browse to `localhost:8088` to work with the Training notebooks.
+5. You can then browse to `localhost:8090` to work with the Training notebooks.

 ## Tracking Notebooks
 Because Zeppelin *names* notebooks with non-descriptive IDs, we've created a spreadsheet that maps notebook descriptions to their IDs, and tracks which notebook is the next-in-sequence in each course.
 [This Google Sheets spreadsheet](https://docs.google.com/spreadsheets/d/1IwCkolUBSRxK5gTjOxpm3Wu7QfikHv1O7xLkkD7FFk8/edit?usp=sharing) contains a sheet for each of our courses.